 In the 1700s, many people in England believed in ghosts, witches, and spirits.
 Stories of haunted houses and noisy ghosts—called poltergeists (from German words meaning “noisy spirit”)—were common in books, newspapers, and sermons.
 People often blamed strange noises or moving objects on the dead or the devil.

 This belief made it easy for unusual events to be seen as supernatural.
-Even educated people sometimes accepted ghost stories.
+Even educated people sometimes accept ghost stories.
 So when things started flying in Mrs. Golding’s house, no one immediately thought it was a trick.

 What Happened on January 6, 1772